ionic-team/ionic-site/docs/v2/faq/index.md

 }
 ```

-- Adding bindings to every component when you mean to have the same binding instance injected to each component (services for example).
-For a class to be injectable it only needs to be in the `bindings` array of that component or any parent component (for example `@App`), but not both.
-Putting it in both the component that has that binding injected in addition to a parent or ancestor will create two separate binding instances.
+- Adding providers to every component when you mean to have the same provider instance injected to each component (services for example).
+For a class to be injectable it only needs to be in the `providers` array of that component or any parent component (for example `@App`), but not both.
+Putting it in both the component that has that provider injected in addition to a parent or ancestor will create two separate provider instances.
 The following example illustrates the issue:

 ```ts
 let id = 0;